New Jewish Agenda: NJA campaigns

-New Jewish Agenda (NJA) operated five primary campaigns through National Task Forces focused on Middle East Peace, Worldwide Nuclear Disarmament, Economic and Social Justice, Peace in Central America, and Jewish Feminism.
-These task forces coordinated activities at both local and national levels, utilizing methods such as national speaking tours, publications, newsletters, gatherings, and conferences.
-In addition to the broader task force initiatives, NJA members often formed more specialized Working Groups to address specific issues within or outside the scope of the task forces' primary focus areas.
+New Jewish Agenda maintained five primary campaigns through National Taskforces on Middle East Peace, Worldwide Nuclear Disarmament, Economic and Social Justice, Peace in Central America, and Jewish Feminism.
+Each taskforce coordinated work at the local and national level using organizing methods including national speaking tours, publications, newsletters, national taskforce gatherings, and conferences.
+Within many of the taskforces, and occasionally outside of the taskforces' wide subject areas, NJA members often established more focused Working Groups.

 Economic and Social Justice Taskforce

-New Jewish Agenda chapters participated in coalitions to combat racism, anti-Semitism and South African apartheid.
-In 1986, NJA organized vigils outside South African consulates in five U.S. cities.
-The organization also coordinated a six-week tour featuring Rabbi Ben Isaacson, a prominent anti-apartheid activist from South Africa, and Reverend Zachariah Mokgebo, a leading Black South African minister.
+New Jewish Agenda chapters around the country were active in coalitions to combat racism, anti-Semitism and apartheid.
+NJA sponsored vigils outside South African consulates in five U.S. cities which "received press from Seattle to Wash, DC and from Paris to Cape Town", according to a 1986 report-back.
+NJA also organized a six-week tour featuring one of South Africa's most prominent rabbis active in the anti-apartheid movement, Ben Isaacson, and a leading Black South African minister, Rev. Zachariah Mokgebo.

-In November 1991, NJA held a conference in Philadelphia titled "Carrying It On: Organizing Against Anti-Semitism and Racism for Jewish Activists and College Students."
-The event drew over 500 Jewish activists and allies from other communities for workshops focused on understanding and combating institutional racism in the United States, as well as examining the connections between anti-Semitism and racism.
-Julian Bond delivered the keynote address, which examined the history of Black-Jewish relations in the United States.
+A conference on Anti-Semitism and Racism called "Carrying It On: Organizing Against Anti-Semitism and Racism for Jewish Activist and College Students" was held in Philadelphia in November 1991.
+Over 500 Jewish activists and allies from other communities gathered for workshops aiming to learn about and mobilize against institutionalized racism in the U.S. and to analyze the relationship between anti-Semitism and racism.
+Julian Bond, African-American SNCC founder, Georgia senator, and future chairman of the NAACP (1998–2010), offered a Keynote speech detailing the history of black-Jewish relations over the past 250 years in the U.S.

-In 1983, NJA organized the Jewish contingent for the 20th Anniversary March on Washington for Jobs, Peace, and Freedom.
-This included a Shabbat service and celebration attended by over 500 people.
-The march featured hundreds of Jewish participants carrying a 24-foot banner with the words "Justice, Justice Thou Shall Pursue".
-The Friday night gathering included speeches by Martin Luther King III and Susannah Heschel.
+NJA organized the Jewish contingent for the 1983 20th Anniversary March on Washington for Jobs, Peace, and Freedom and a Friday night event (Shabbat service and celebration), which brought together over 500 people.
+The images of hundreds of Jews marching with a 24-foot banner that read "Justice, Justice Thou Shall Pursue" created an opportunity to build bridges and demonstrate commitment to the weekend's themes.
+The Friday night gathering included speeches by Martin Luther King III and Susannah Heschel (whose father, Rabbi Abraham Joshua Heschel, had been a close comrade of Dr. King).